Download 4K wallpapers for your Windows PC - MSPoweruser

 Microsoft has added a new theme pack to the Microsoft Store for Windows 10 users.
-Titled ‘Take a Moment PREMIUM,’ the new theme pack contains 10 high-quality 4K wallpapers, the description of which reads as follows:
+Titled ‘Staircases PREMIUM,’ the new theme pack contains high-quality 4K wallpapers, the description of which reads as follows:

-Relax into simple and peaceful getaways in 10 premium 4K images, free for Windows 10 Themes.
-These images are to be used as desktop wallpaper only.
+Rising, descending, and gracefully curving, take in the beauty of these 12 architectural staircases.
+The images in this premium 4k Windows 10 theme are to be used as desktop wallpaper only.

 After downloading the collection, go to Start> Settings> Personalization> Themes and click on the theme you prefer.